oracle/terraform-provider-oci/website/docs/r/database_autonomous_database_saas_admin_user.html.markdown

 * `local_disaster_recovery_type` - Indicates the local disaster recovery (DR) type of the Autonomous AI Database Serverless instance.
 Autonomous Data Guard (ADG) DR type provides business critical DR with a faster recovery time objective (RTO) during failover or switchover.
 Backup-based DR type provides lower cost DR with a slower RTO during failover or switchover.
 * `local_standby_db` - Autonomous Data Guard standby database details.
 	* `availability_domain` - The availability domain of a local Autonomous Data Guard standby database of an Autonomous AI Database Serverless instance.
+	* `external_location_zone` - The external logical zone where the local Autonomous Data Guard is located (Intended for multicloud use).
 	* `lag_time_in_seconds` - The amount of time, in seconds, that the data of the standby database lags the data of the primary database.
 Can be used to determine the potential data loss in the event of a failover.
 	* `lifecycle_details` - Additional information about the current lifecycle state.
 	* `maintenance_target_component` - The component chosen for maintenance.